t0mark/Notepad/robot_localization/doc/state_estimation_nodes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The process noise covariance, commonly denoted *Q*, is used to model uncertainty in the prediction stage of the filtering algorithms.
 It can be difficult to tune, and has been exposed as a parameter for easier customization.
 This parameter can be left alone, but you will achieve superior results by tuning it.
 In general, the larger the value for *Q* relative to the variance for a given variable in an input message, the faster the filter will converge to the value in the measurement.

-Specifying the full covariance matrix is supported, but can be cumbersome.
-For that reason, this parameter can also be used to simply specify the diagonal values.
-In that event, all off-diagonal values will be set to 0.

 ~dynamic_process_noise_covariance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If *true*, will dynamically scale the ``process_noise_covariance`` based on the robot's velocity.
 This is useful, e.g., when you want your robot's estimate error covariance to stop growing when the robot is stationary.
 Defaults to *false*.